 Financial responsibility refers to the sound management of the budget.
 Financial responsibility can be demonstrated by but is not limited to; efficient use of resources, reasonable expenses and an accurate and comprehensive budget.
 Other sources of income

 have been considered and included where appropriate and the activity goes some way towards self-sufficiency.

-There are three components of a grant application: core application questions, financial information and support material.
+There are 4 components of a grant application: core application questions, project targets, financial information and support material.
 Each plays a significant and distinct role in creating a whole picture about your activity.